pubstack/site-content-ccamacho/README.md

 * B: Images folder.
 I this folder each writer can add their own pictures for their articles, there must be uploaded only JPG, PNG and GIF images.
 * C: Demo post with all markdown syntax.
 This is a demo post with all the information needed to create new articles.
 Writers can copy/paste this file and update it according their needs.
+The naming convention for this file is `YYYY-MM-DD-WIP-<slug>.md` where the `WIP` word must be removed once the writer finish the post, and the slugh is usually the title in which each word is separated by a dash `-`.
+There MUST not be any space in the file names.
 * D: This README.md tutorial

 ## Demo post content and syntax